Sunday, July 13th, 2014

 Justin Katz, writing at a web site called the Ocean State Current that appears to be published by a libertarian think tank in the state, is unhappy with my proposals.
 In fact, he’s giving a point by point rebuttal to my six part toolkit, which you can read here, here, here, here, here and here.
 I think it’s fair to say he thinks Rhode Island needs much more radical change than I prescribe, and can’t rely on a gradual approach among many other complaints.

 Right or wrong, here is my thesis.
 A free market agenda along the lines of a Tennessee or Texas is dead on a arrival in Rhode Island.
 It’s simply not possible to pass.
 Among other reasons, this is because the people of Rhode Island by and large have some degree of progressive orientation.
-That’s very different from say Indiana, where every other person you meet on the street has Tea Party sympathies, and it takes a lot of police possibilities off the table.
+That’s very different from say Indiana, where every other person you meet on the street has Tea Party sympathies, and it takes a lot of policy possibilities off the table.
 I also believe that most progressives in Rhode Island genuinely want to see a better economy in the state.
 Hence my pitch is aimed at providing analysis and policy recommendations that might have a chance at appealing to the Rhode Island electorate, and thus have some hope of getting implemented or affecting how people think about the issues.
 If Katz & Co. prefer a different approach, I’m all in favor of the marketplace of ideas.

 By the way, even if you go on Atkins or some other rapid change program of weight loss and are successful, the weight seldom stays off as we know.
 Slow and steady changes in lifestyle are the best way for sustainable change.